Data breaches and cybersecurity controversies might dominate the news, but the information the headlines offer a professional is limited.

 Troy Hunt is a cybersecurity blogger, teacher, and Microsoft Regional Director.
 He’s most well known for creating Have I Been Pwned, a website that lets users know if their email addresses have been part of a data breach.
 Follow him to keep up with the latest data breaches and the best ways to track them.

 Rachel Tobac is CEO of Social Proof Security, a company that offers social engineering training as well as assessments and penetration tests.
-She speaks at conferences like DEF CON and tweets about cybersecurity and social engineering.
+She has won second place in social engineering hacking competitions at DEF CON three years in a row.

 Marcus J Carey